Trade Secrets and Restrictive Covenants

 LAW JD 793

 This course will examine the theory, practice, and interrelationship of trade secret law and the law of restrictive covenants, including laws governing the use and enforceability of noncompetition agreements.
 We will explore what a trade secret is, what it is not, how it differs from other types of intellectual property, and how something secret can constitute protectable property.
-We will investigate how trade secrets can be misappropriated, including misappropriation through one?s memory; whether and in what circumstances trade secrets will be protected, including through the use of noncompetition agreements, nondisclosure agreements, and other restrictive covenants; the other purposes served by those agreements; and the strengths and weaknesses of the various laws governing the protection of trade secrets and the use of restrictive covenants.
+We will investigate how trade secrets can be misappropriated, including misappropriation through one's memory; whether and in what circumstances trade secrets will be protected, including through the use of noncompetition agreements, nondisclosure agreements, and other restrictive covenants; the other purposes served by those agreements; and the strengths and weaknesses of the various laws governing the protection of trade secrets and the use of restrictive covenants.
 Depending on class interest and time, we may discuss related issues such as the current debate over the use of noncompete agreements and their putative effects on innovation.
 NOTE: This course satisfies the upper-class professional skills requirement.
-OFFERING PATTERN: This class is frequently offered in alternating years.
+GRADING NOTICE: This course does not offer the CR/NC/H option.
+OFFERING PATTERN: This class is not offered every year.
 Students are advised to take this into account when planning their long-term schedule.